All articles

 1/1

-The Grand Brighton is Brighton's most architecturally prominent seafront hotel, a Renaissance-style landmark on King's Road with a 5-minute walk to Brighton Pier and the Lanes shopping streets.
-Rooms feature air conditioning, free WiFi, en-suite bathrooms, and satellite flat-screen TVs, with high-quality furnishings throughout.
-The new thermal wellness suite includes a hydrotherapy pool, jacuzzi, sauna, steam room, and experience showers - bookable at an additional charge - while gym access is included in all room rates.
-The cocktail bar and terrace offer uninterrupted seafront views and serve traditional Sussex cream teas alongside a full drinks menu.
-The Royal Pavilion is 10 minutes on foot, and limited on-site parking is available on a first-come, first-served basis.
-Superb breakfast ratings and disabled-access facilities reinforce this property's position at the top of Brighton's beach hotel category.
+The Grand Brighton is the most architecturally distinctive hotel on Brighton's seafront - a magnificent Renaissance-style building directly on King's Road with a 5-minute walk to Brighton Pier and the Lanes shopping streets.
+Rooms feature high-quality furnishings, air conditioning, free WiFi, en-suite bathrooms, and flat-screen satellite TV, with the upper floors delivering uninterrupted sea views across the English Channel.
+The newly opened wellness facilities include a hydrotherapy pool, jacuzzi, sauna, steam room, and experience showers in the thermal suite (available at an additional charge), alongside a state-of-the-art gym included with all room bookings.
+The stylish cocktail bar and terrace serves traditional Sussex cream teas with seafront views, and the Royal Pavilion is a 10-minute walk from the front door.

-Smart Timing & Booking Advice for Brighton City Centre Beach Hotels
+Smart Travel & Timing Advice for Brighton City Centre

 • What It's Like Staying in Brighton City Centre

-• Why Choose Beach Hotels in Brighton City Centre
+• Why Choose a Beach Hotel in Brighton City Centre

 • Best Value Beach Hotels in Brighton City Centre